h4rvey-g/Note-Blog/content/USMLE/Reproductive/Androgen and estrogen synthesis.md

 		- Fetal DHEA enters the maternal serum and is converted by the placenta to unconjugated estriol, which is then rapidly conjugated by the liver to a water-soluble form that can be excreted in urine.
 ## Estrogen effects
 - Bones: ↑ bone formation by inhibiting bone resorption (induces osteoclast apoptosis)
+	- A growth spurt occurs during early puberty primarily due to positive feedback by estrogen on growth hormone (GH) production.
+GH stimulates insulin-like growth factor 1 (IGF-1) synthesis, which leads to the differentiation and proliferation of chondrocytes in the epiphyseal plate and therefore increased linear growth
+	- <span style="background:rgba(240, 200, 0, 0.2)">At high doses, estradiol, a potent estrogen-derived steroid hormone, promotes senescence of chondrocytes and therefore closure of the epiphyseal plate (ie, growth plate).
+This relates to short stature in idiopathic precocious puberty</span>![[highresdefault_L88275.jpg|highresdefault_L88275.jpg]]
 - Blood vessels: protective effect against [[atherosclerosis|atherosclerosis]]
 - Blood clotting: ↑ risk of thrombosis
 - Kidneys: ↑ water and sodium retention (may contribute to edema)